 determine both the Flight of the Month for that given month (December or May) and Semester Award winners with only one exception.
 The class semester averages will be considered for the Flight of the Semester competition.

-AFJROTC TX-20005 Cadet Handbook

-24 August 2009

-4.152.1.
+4.12.1.
 Recognition.
 Flight of the Month and Semester Award winners will be recognized as follows:

-4.152.1.1.
+4.12.1.1.
 Each Flight of the Month (AS-100 and AS-200/300) will be presented a streamer for their flight guidon.
 In addition, a picture of the flight will be displayed in the classroom during the month the award was earned and the flight’s designation (i.e., Alpha, Bravo, etc.) and month earned will be engraved on the plaque displayed in the classroom.